prody/ProDy-website/tutorials/signdy_tutorial/core.rst

 the way of considering non-aligned residues (default is to use :func:`.reduceModel`, which treats them as environment).

+We first load the ensemble:

+.. ipython:: python

+   dali_ens = loadEnsemble('dali_ensemble.ens.npz')

+Then we calculated GNM modes for each member of the ensemble:

 .. ipython:: python

    ens_gnms = calcEnsembleENMs(dali_ens)